 As Dayn Perry of CBS Eye on Baseball notes, it's common practice for "desperate" independent league teams to offer "exiled" major leaguers a spot on their roster.
-Guys like Jose Canseco, Darryl Strawberry, and even Jack Morris might have even taken up such an offer once.
+Guys like Jose Canseco, Darryl Strawberry, even Jack Morris might have even taken up such an offer once.
 And the Long Island Ducks reportedly have made an offer to Alex Rodriguez to play for them.

 But just imagine this for a moment: "Coach A-Rod."

 Though he is appealing in federal court and he might even attend spring training with the New York Yankees, Rodriguez stands to miss the entire 2014 Major League Baseball season because of a suspension for performance-enhancing drugs.
 That doesn't mean A-Rod has to just sit around, eating Cheetos and watching "Burn Notice" all day.

 The Torrington (Conn.)
 Register-Citizen reports that the Torrington Titans of the Futures Collegiate Baseball League will be offering A-Rod an assistant coaching position on their staff.
 The job pays $5,000 for the season, general manager Joey Abis says.
 Titans head coach Dan McNamara envisions Rodriguez as a hitting coach.
 In addition to the salary for working a season that runs June 4-August 15, there's also this perk:

 Alex will receive free Coffee and Donuts from the Donut Station in Torrington for the duration of the 2014 season.